microsoft/PubSec-Info-Assistant/docs/deployment/deployment.md

-extract-env-debug-webapp     Extract infrastructure.debug.env file from Terraform output extract-env-debug-functions  Extract local.settings.json to debug functions from Terraform output functional-tests             Run functional tests to check the processing pipeline is working
+extract-env-debug-webapp     Extract infrastructure.debug.env file from Terraform output extract-env-debug-functions  Extract local.settings.json to debug functions from Terraform output functional-tests             Run functional tests to check the processing pipeline is working manual-inf-destroy           Destroy a resource group specified on execution and associated Azure Entra objects
 ```

 ## Configure authentication and authorization